Can't Help Myself (Dean Brody and the Reklaws song): Music video

 The music video was directed by Ben Knechtel and premiered on March 11, 2020.
 The video was filmed in Toronto, Ontario, and featured Brody, the Reklaws, and fans who were able to enter a casting call.
 It also featured a can of Brody’s new beer, "Hucklejack Canadian Lager".

 Commercial performance

 "Can’t Help Myself" peaked at number 49 on the Canadian Hot 100 for the week of June 6, 2020.
 It was a Number One hit on the Billboard Canada Country chart for the same week while setting a record as the most played song ever at Canadian country radio in a single week on the Nielsen BDS charts with 1782 spins, a record later broken that year by Brody's Canadian Summer.
-The song has been certified Platinum by Music Canada.
+The song has been certified Double Platinum by Music Canada.
 As of May 2021, the song had received over 13.8 million streams through Spotify.